Scenario Reduction for Distributionally Robust Optimization: Conclusion

 \section{Conclusion}

 We introduced a scenario reduction method for distributionally robust optimization based on clustering the scenario set.
 This reduction provides a performance guarantee for the solution obtained when solving the problem with a reduced set of scenarios.
 For optimization problems with linear and quadratic objectives, we show that a minimized approximation guarantee and the corresponding reduced scenarios can be obtained by solving a linear and a semidefinite mixed-integer program, respectively.
 In the case of linear objectives, we derive theoretical bounds on the approximation guarantees and specify optimal representative scenarios.
 While our focus is on box and ellipsoidal ambiguity sets, our theoretical results are applicable to arbitrary sets.
 To evaluate the performance of the reduced scenarios, we applied our approach to instances from the MIPLIB library as well as to a convex quadratic portfolio optimization problem.
 Our numerical results demonstrate a significant reduction in the runtime required to solve the DRO problem.
 Furthermore, we show that the \emph{k-means} algorithm serves as a high-quality heuristic for quickly solving the DRO problem while incurring only a small penalty in objective performance.
-Currently, our approximation guarantees hold for arbitrary ambiguity sets, offering great flexibility but at the cost of accuracy.
+However, when the objective depends non-linearly on the scenario, our newly introduced approach yields significantly tighter approximation factors.
+Currently, our approximation guarantees hold for arbitrary ambiguity sets, offering great flexibility but at the cost of accuray.
+Additionally, we demonstrate the tightness of the bound introduced in our theoretical framework.

 Future research will aim to incorporate problem-specific ambiguity set properties to improve the theoretical approximation guarantees.
 Additionally, the properties of the objective function and the feasible set $\mX$ could be more incorporated when reducing scenarios.
 Moreover, dimensionality reduction techniques could be applied to further decrease the runtime of the DRO problem.